Kozea/WeasyPrint/docs/api_reference.rst

 or through regular links with ``<a rel=attachment>`` to attach a resource that can be saved by clicking on said link.
 The ``title`` attribute can be used as description of the attachment.

+The generation of PDF/A documents (A-1b, A-2b, A-3b and A-4b) is supported.
+However, the generated documents are not guaranteed to be valid, and users have the responsibility to check that they follow the rules listed by the related specifications.
+The major rules to follow are to include a PDF identifier, to check the PDF version, and to avoid anti-aliasing for images using ``image-rendering: crisp-edges``.

 Fonts